 Event with Outside Vendor: an Event with Outside Vendor reservation is for an event where an outside vendor will be used, including inflatables, mechanical activities, dunk tanks, catering, etc. These reservations generally require a room set-up, and include an outside vendor or caterer.
 An Event Planning form is required for all Events with an Outside Vendor.
 A copy of the contract and proof of insurance must be submitted with the Event Planning Form.
 Participants must sign a liability waiver before participating in any mechanical or inflatable activity.

 Event with Alcohol – an Event with Alcohol is an event held either on or off campus where alcohol will be served.
-RSOs must comply with the University Alcohol Policy and Office of Student Involvement Policies and Procedures when hosting an Event with Alcohol.
-Events with alcohol require an Event Planning Form and an Event with Alcohol Request Form.
+Fraternities/Sororities must comply with the University Alcohol Policy and Office of Fraternity & Sorority Life Policies and Procedures when hosting an Event with Alcohol.
+Events with alcohol require an Event Planning Form .
 If the event will take place off-campus, a copy of a signed contract with the vendor, including proof of license to dispense alcohol, must be submitted with the Event Planning Form.

 Event Planning Form Process – Submitting Events for Approval